steff880/MS4-theDOM/README.md

 3. In your local IDE open Git Bash
 4. Change the current working directory to the location where you want the cloned directory to be made
 5. Type `git clone`, and then paste the URL you copied in Step 2 - ``git clone https://github.com/steff880/MS4-theDOM.git``
-6. Set the following values in a `env.py` file.
+6. Set the following values in an `env.py` file.
 ```
 import os